-- 15. After careful review of the licence applicant's documents and the Licensing Manager's report, the Licensing Committee issues the National Licence.
+- 15. After careful review of the licence applicant's documents and the Licensing Manager's report, the Club Licensing Committee issues the National Licence.
 The issuance of the National Licence is subject to the condition that the licence applicant fulfils all minimum criteria defined in the FFA Club Licensing Regulations.
 The issued licence may or may not detail areas for future attention of the licence applicant. - 16.
-The Licensing Manager receives the report of the Licensing Committee.
+The Licensing Manager receives the report of the Club Licensing Committee.
 On the basis of the decision made by it, he prepares the list of the licencees authorised to enter into the FFA TDC.
-The list of licensed clubs is sent to FFA within the deadline fixed and communicated by December 30th of the year preceding the licence season. - (A) From step 5:
+The list of licensed clubs is sent to FFA within the deadline fixed and communicated by April 1st. - (A) From step 5: